zweimach/ghc/docs/users_guide/glasgow_exts.rst

 ``SPECIALIZE`` for imported functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Generally, you can only give a ``SPECIALIZE`` pragma for a function
+Generally, you can only give a :pragma:`SPECIALIZE` pragma for a function
 defined in the same module.
 However if a function ``f`` is given an
-``INLINABLE`` pragma at its definition site, then it can subsequently be
+:pragma:`INLINABLE` pragma at its definition site, then it can subsequently be
 specialised by importing modules (see :ref:`inlinable-pragma`).
 For example ::

     module Map( lookup, blah blah ) where